UMSKT/xpmgr/README.md

 If you have an Itanium version of Windows XP or Server 2003, Windows Product Activation is not on those editions, so there is no need for this tool.

-If you're trying to manage products other than Windows, you need `xpmgr_x86.exe`, regardless of your architecture.

 `--GetProductID`: Gets the product ID (ex: `76477-755-3803223-21229`).

 `--SetProductKey` or `/ipk`: Sets the product key (tested to work with dashes).
 If already activated, this should give an error instead.